updated December 1, 2020

 A spring-fed pool of water that leads right up to the mouth of the cave.
 Immediately, you will be swimming or wading through water for over a mile in the cave.
 You will have to squeeze through many tight spaces and scramble up many boulders in order to arrive to the area of the sacrifices of the ancient Mayans.
 It is a long trek and chances are you will get some bumps and bruises along the way.
 There are no railings or cemented walkways.

 Once you finally reach the area of sacrifice and artifacts, you will be required to scramble up a huge boulder and jump onto a small ledge.
 It is a bit scary and dangerous, and there are no railings or ropes to help you up or across, just the hands of the guide.
 On the ledge, you are required to take off your shoes and change into socks (yes bring some socks) to continue on.
-The guide will take you into a large area known as the ‘cathedral” where you will start seeing some of your first artifacts and sacrifices.
+The guide will take you into a large area known as the ‘cathedral” where you will start seeing some of your first artifacts, clay pottery and sacrifices, human skulls.
 The tour continues through the cavernous area of the ATM cave and ends at a 20 foot ladder held in place by ropes to bring visitors to the “crystal maiden.”
-However, order to get to the “Crystal Maiden,” you must again climb through tight spaces and over boulders to arrive to a steel ladder.
+However, in order to get to the “Crystal Maiden,” you must again climb through tight spaces and over boulders to arrive to a steel ladder.
 The entire tour of the cave will take about three hours.
 Be aware, this is with little to no rest en route.
 The only time you’ll stop moving is when the guide stops to show and discuss an artifact or sacrifice victim.

 The tour can be very tiring and you may need some great relaxation after such a strenuous adventure.
 Head to the beaches of Ambergris Caye to explore the aquatic adventures this Belizean Caye has to offer.